portnov/heavy-logger/README.md

   automatically solves all threading-related problems, since in fact it does not have any shared state.
 * Use `System.Log.Heavy.IO` module.
-If you do not have monadic transformers at all, and your applications works in pure IO, this may be the simplest way.
+If you do not have monadic transformers at all, and your application works in pure IO, this may be the simplest way.
 However, this is a bit fragile, because you have to be sure that you always call logging functions only when logging state is initialized, i.e. within `withLoggingIO` call.
 This implementation stores required state in thread-local storage.